 Invicti reports issues in a target web application that infringes the information security standard established by the National Institute of Standards and Technology Special Publication 800-53 (NIST SP 800-53).

 - NIST SP 800-53 develops information security standards and guidelines for federal information systems and organizations.
-Anyone that does business with the US federal agencies is also required to follow this guideline.
+Anyone that does business with US federal agencies is also required to follow this guideline.

 - The aim of the NIST SP 800-53 is to protect organizational operations and assets, individuals, and other organizations from hostile attacks, natural disasters, and human errors.

 Click to view a sample NIST SP 800-53 Report.